Average Handle Time (AHT) is a key factor in how your call center plays a part in the success or failure of your support people.

 FAQs

-1. How to calculate average talk time?
+1. How do you calculate average hold time?

 Calculating average talk time is not that hard, especially if you know how to use a calculator.
 Just look at the number of calls you make and divide that number by the time period you are looking at to get average talk time.